 Sharing the same mindset as Apple on innovation, Nintendo has always made a point to take smart and calculated risks in order to rethink its business activity.
 Sure, they both offer great products and these products are beautifully designed and user-friendly.
 But what makes them different is that Apple and Nintendo believe in challenging the status quo.
 They believe in thinking differently.
 They believe in empowering creative and curious people.

 While Sony and Microsoft are focusing on making the most powerful consoles, Nintendo is choosing once again another path to entertain its loyal fans and attract new ones: bringing breakthrough concepts that are so bold and brilliant that they might turn into complete disaster or success!

 Nintendo, along with many other industry giants and big companies, is challenging the misconception that only startups – using cutting-edge technologies and attacking the old world’s monopolies – are innovative.
 They even prove the opposite: what makes a firm innovative relies on its ability to understand and stay true to its own purpose.
-Knowing what are its culture, its identity, and its expertise is crucial for a firm to create radical things and have the power to change the world.
+Knowing its culture, its identity, and its expertise is crucial for a firm to create radical offers to the world.